Connect with us

 Landlords can easily install a separate chute for recyclable trash – making it easy for residents to sort their trash before shooting it into the chute.

-Besides saving on hiring costs, resident-oriented sorting of trash also saves a lot of time as it allows faster conveyance of recyclable trash from a chute to a collection point then to the recycling site.
+Besides saving on hiring costs, resident-oriented sorting of trash also saves a lot of time as it allows faster conveyance of recyclable trash from a chute to a collection point and then to the recycling site.

 3. High Levels of Hygiene

-A garbage chute offers a more hygienic way to dispose trash.
+A garbage chute offers a more hygienic way to dispose of trash.
 Nobody is required to touch the garbage once it is shot down the chute.
 This is great considering that amassed trash is a habitat for insects, rodents and other disease carriers.

 In addition, garbage chutes help to prevent bad smells in the corridors while keeping off pests and insects.
-They also help to keep trash away from the sight of residents at all the times.
+They also help to keep trash away from the sight of residents at all times.

 Garbage Chutes for Construction